-Shellfish can be affected by naturally occurring toxins (paralytic shellfish poisoning), as well as by viruses and bacteria.
+Shellfish are an important food source for many people in New Zealand.
+Unfortunately, shellfish can be affected by naturally occurring toxins (such as paralytic shellfish poisoning), viruses and bacteria.

 Shellfish and seawater samples in the Bay of Plenty district are tested every week to ensure they are not contaminated with biotoxins (paralytic shellfish poison or PSP).

-Toi Te Ora - Public Health Service is responsible for issuing health warnings when shellfish are not safe to eat.
-Health warnings normally affect shellfish such as mussels, toheroa, pipi, tuatua, cockles, oysters, scallops, catseyes, pupu and kina (sea urchin).
+The Ministry for Primary Industries is responsible for issuing health warnings when shellfish are affected by toxins.
+Toxins normally affect shellfish such as mussels, toheroa, pipi, tuatua, cockles, oysters, scallops, catseyes, pupu and kina (sea urchin).

 Symptoms of shellfish poisoning include:

 Numbness and tingling around the mouth or face